Beef Medallion in Herb and Garlic Brown Butter Sauce with Boursin Cheese and Birista

 • Herbs: I added sprigs of rosemary and thyme, both compliment each other and they pair really well with beef.

-• Boursin cheese: is an excellent soft cheese to add to a steak as it softens and melts slightly and the flavours of this cheese is so good!
+• Boursin cheese: is an excellent soft and flavourful cheese to add to a steak as it softens and melts slightly.
+Blue cheese is an option.

-• Onions: using regular cooking onion is what you want and once it is fried, it will caramelize, and then you end up with this crispy sweet onion flavour that compliments the steak perfectly!
+• Onions: using regular cooking onion is what you want and once it is fried, it will caramelize.
+The results are crispy and sweet flavours that compliments the steak perfectly!

 IMG_9735

 Season beef medallions with salt and pepper.
-Heat a heavy skillet or cast iron pan, over medium-high heat, add olive oil and once olive oil is hot, pan beef medallions in skillet, and pan-sear for 3 minutes on each side.
+Heat a heavy skillet or cast iron pan, over medium-high heat, add olive oil and once olive oil is hot, pan sear the beef medallions sides first, turning the medallion around to brown the edges then lay flat and pan-sear for 3 minutes on each side for medium-rare.
 Transfer to a plate and cover.

 Serve with whipped sour cream potatoes, buttery green beans.
 Top each medallion with Boursin and crispy onions.
 Garnish with fresh rosemary and microgreens.